 I read up on it and I decided to try to make a DIY dupe for this famed facial treatment.

-What is Facial Essence?
+What is a Facial Essence?

 Essence is a liquid formula that specifically targets various skin issues such as wrinkles, fine lines, hyperpigmentation, and uneven skin tone.
 Best essences contain active ingredients meant to improve your skin’s natural cell turnover rate – for example, fermented yeast.